 RESCU: Confidential Program for First Responders and Military Service Members

-Our substance abuse treatment program for first responders is designed based on clinical practices proven to be effective to address the specific needs of this group of professionals.
+Our substance abuse treatment program for first responders and members of the military is designed based on clinical practices proven to be effective to address the specific needs of this group of professionals.

-At Recovery Centers of America (RCA) at Devon, Westminster, and Danvers, we strive to be the preferred residential treatment facility for first responders struggling with addiction.
-Whether you’re an active or former law enforcement officer, firefighter, correctional officer, EMT/paramedic, or veteran––we can help you manage the ripple effects of substance abuse.
-We can help advocate on your behalf with your union, department, and employee assistance program if you choose to include them in your treatment.
+At Recovery Centers of America (RCA) we strive to be the preferred residential treatment facility for first responders struggling with addiction.
+Whether you’re an active or former law enforcement officer, firefighter, correctional officer, EMT/paramedic, or military veteran––we can help you manage the ripple effects of substance abuse on your personal life and profession.
+We can help advocate on your behalf with your union, department and/or employee assistance program, if you choose to include them in your treatment.

 We are committed to your privacy, making it a top priority.
-In our First Responders, program you will be provided with:
+In our First Responders Program, you will be in a tight knit community of fellow first responders and military service members.
+Together, you will be provided with: